 Since the summer of 2019, there has been a consultancy relationship between the member of the Supervisory Board Prof. Dr. Michèle Morner and the company in the context of implementing a management development programme that goes beyond the scope of Prof. Dr. Michèle Morner's consulting and monitoring duties as a member of the Supervisory Board of the company, and that is therefore remunerated separately.
 The aim of this consulting is to further improve the professionalism in the areas of HR development and management, and the long-term promotion, development and succession of managers in the company as a whole with the help of Prof. Dr. Michèle Morner's comprehensive experience, expertise and teachings.
-Management principles and skills are to be defined and, on the basis of a potential analysis, a customised, systematic management development programme is to be established.
+Management principles and skills are to be defined and, on the basis of a potential analysis, a customised, systematic management development programme is to be established and developed on an ongoing basis.
 The aim of this is to actively continue the development of individual managers and their management capabilities, as well as the management culture of the company as a whole.
 The consulting relationship is subject to arm's-length conditions.
-With Prof. Dr. Michèle Morner abstaining, on 14 June 2019 the Supervisory Board unanimously approved beginning her consulting activities with a kick-off event that was met with a large-scale, positive response from the participating employees.
-The continuation of these activities was approved on 6 December 2019.

 In its report to the Annual General Meeting, the Supervisory Board provides information about any conflicts of interest that may have arisen during that financial year.
-Other than the potential conflict of interest regarding Mr. Volker Pape in connection to the Supervisory Board's resolution on his consultancy agreement described above, there were no conflicts of interest that had to be reported to the Supervisory Board in the past year.
+There were no conflicts of interest to be reported to the Supervisory Board in the past financial year.